karthicashokan/atlan-front-end-coding-challenge/README.md

 ### 6. Dealing with large outputs
+- The application was able to successfully load a large number of rows, using data from https://github.com/graphql-compose/graphql-compose-examples/blob/master/examples/northwind/data/json/orders.json
+- Sample query to run `select * from orders`;

 |  Query with large output |   Query with large output with scrolling |
 |---|---|